MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

    * **Membership type** - Assigned

 1. Add your secure workstation user: `secure-ws-user@contoso.com`
-1. You can add any other users that will be using secure workstations.
+1. You can add any other users that use secure workstations.
 1. Select **Create**.
 1. For the Privileged Workstation Admins group, enter: